-Compliance Area Finding Recommendation Responsible Party Agency Response to Finding FDOT Response 3.
+Compliance Area Finding Recommendation Responsible Party Agency F Fir 3.
 Vehicle Maintenance: Pre and Post- Trip Inspections During the vehicle inspections, critical and safety sensitive defects were identified.
 Vehicles 1403/FDOT 94557, 2103/FDOT 50131, 2105/FDOT 50124, and 2112/FDOT 50142 were removed from service by the FDOT District Representative due to the critical nature of the defects identified.
 Marion Transit repaired the following vehicles while on-site: -1403/FDOT 94557; 2103/FDOT 50131; and 2112/FDOT 50142 (documentation was uploaded in the supporting documentation section in TransCIP below).
 Marion must repair the remaining safety defects on vehicle 2105/FDOT 50124, 2107/FDOT 50149, and 1501 (please refer to documentation uploaded in the supporting documentation section in TransCIP below).
 After completing the repairs, Marion Transit must upload copies of invoices and/or work orders as proof the repairs were completed and provide a response in the text box titled "Corrective Action Plan."
-TransCIP Finding #: F000005211 Clayton Murch Repairs to identified defects have been completed.
-The invoices/work orders are attached.
-Drivers will be retrained on pre/post-trip inspection procedures as referenced in FINDING #5213.
-On 4/9/2024, Marion Transit uploaded invoices/work orders as proof repairs on vehicles 2105/FDOT 50124, 2107/FDOT 50149, and 1501 were completed.
-Finding closed.
+TransCIP Finding #: F00005211 Clayton Murch Repairs to i defects hav completed. invoices/wc attached.
+E retrained of trip inspect procedures in FINDING

+Response to FDOT Response Finding o identified ave been On 4/9/2024, Marion Transit uploaded ed.
+The invoices/work orders as proof repairs work orders are on vehicles 2105/FDOT 50124, Drivers will be 2107/FDOT 50149, and 1501 were on pre/postcompleted. ction Finding closed. es as referenced NG #5213.